Generic Name: Sodium Iodide (SOE-dee-um EYE-oh-dyde) I 131

 Some side effects may require medical attention.
 Other side effects do not require medical attention and may go away during treatment.
 Patients should check with their physician about any side effects that continue or are bothersome.

-What are the possible late side effects of treatment with sodium iodide I 131?
-Patients treated with sodium iodide I 131 are at an increased risk of developing a secondary malignancy.
+What are the possible late side effects of treatment with Iodotope?
+Patients treated with Iodotope are at an increased risk of developing a secondary malignancy.
 A secondary malignancy is a new and unrelated cancer that occurs in an individual as a result of previous treatment with radiation or chemotherapy.
 Patients should ask their physician about the possibility of developing a secondary malignancy as a result of their treatment.

 What can patients do to help alleviate or prevent discomfort and side effects?